viur-framework/viur-ckeditor5/README.md

 [![Join newsletter](https://img.shields.io/badge/join-newsletter-00cc99.svg)](http://eepurl.com/c3zRPr)
 [![Follow Twitter](https://img.shields.io/badge/follow-twitter-00cc99.svg)](https://twitter.com/ckeditor)

+This fork contains an upload handler for the Viur FRamework as well as some ViIR specific stylings and definitions.
+If you don't use the Viur framework have a look at the original Repo.

 CKEditor 5 is an ultra-modern JavaScript rich-text editor with MVC architecture, a custom data model, and virtual DOM.
 It is written from scratch in TypeScript and has excellent webpack and Vite support.
 It provides every type of WYSIWYG editing solution imaginable with extensive collaboration support.
 From editors similar to Google Docs and Medium to Slack or Twitter-like applications, all is possible within a single editing framework.
 As a market leader, it is constantly expanded and updated.

 ![A composition of screenshots presenting various features of CKEditor 5 rich text editor](https://user-images.githubusercontent.com/1099479/179190754-f4aaf2b3-21cc-49c4-a454-8de4a00cc70e.jpg)